simonelanucara/GeoServer-Docker/README.md

 # docker-geoserver

 A simple docker container that runs Geoserver influenced by this docker
-recipe: https://github.com/kartoza/docker-geoserver by Tim Sutton.
+recipe: https://github.com/kartoza/docker-geoserver by Tim Sutton and this recipe https://github.com/thinkWhere/GeoServer-Docker.
 Created with input from GeoSolutions.

 This container is configured to build with:
 * Tomcat8.5
 * Openjdk 8
-* GeoServer 2.8.x / 2.9.x / 2.10.x / 2.11.x
+* GeoServer 2.8.x / 2.9.x / 2.10.x / 2.11.x / 2.12.x / 2.13x
 * GeoServer Plugins: Any plugins downloaded to /resources/plugins
 * Truetype fonts: Any .ttf fonts copied to the /resources/fonts folder will be included in the container
+* Native JAI / JAI ImageIO for better raster data processing
+* Clustering of Geoserver by hazelcast and jdbconfig
+* Postgresql/Postgis - ADD VERSION

 **Note:** We recommend using ``apt-cacher-ng`` to speed up package fetching -